dahoum/pacman-val/README.md

+# 28 January 2023

+val et dahoum

+* Discuss the GameLoop and it components `done`
+* Added comments in the code to improve the readability `done`
+* Combine the addEventListener and the function it calls in one block so that there is more order `done`
+* Make the movement to continuie on keyup `done`

+Homework

+* Fix the game so that the movement works in all direction after it has started `val`
+  * Do not care that PacMan leaves the labyrinth `val`

 # 16 January 2023

 * Today
    * make pacman div to have background from other picture
    * make function which make pacman to move (function is in other file)

 * Backlog